mzeffect/aoc/README.md

 1. Create a new folder, e.g. `Year2026/`
 2. Create a new data folder, e.g. `data/2026/`
-3. Update the year in `Program.fs` (line 75 and 79) to support the new year

-The shared `Utils.fs` module can be used across all years.
+The shared utils module can be used across all years.